arcus/education_modules/sql_joins/sql_joins.md

 #### Quiz: Join Criteria

-True or False: a matching id (like student\_id or patient\_id) is generally sufficient as a join criterion.
+True or False: a matching ID (like student\_id or patient\_id) is generally sufficient as a join criterion.

 [( )] True
 [(X)] False